laulaiu/Timer_LE-pub/README.md

 <p>
   Timer that works with the keyboard, allowing you to perform trick art like in the video below using this app {
-This timer was ugly in the following way.
+this physical timer was ugly in the following way.

 1: disassemble a keyboard